physics & astronomy

 Making Waves in the Milky Way with Susan Gardner

 From childhood, Susan Gardner has had an interest in how the world works, developing a sense of curiosity that would later fuel her work and inspire her research.
+Recently, Gardner, a professor in the Department of Physics & Astronomy, played an important role in a study that was responsible for the discovery of a wave in the Milky Way Galaxy.

 UK Awarded $1.9 Million to Improve Retention of STEM Majors